gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

     \underbrace{{E}_{1:T}}_{\text{noise}}.
 $$
 {{< /math >}}
-By predictable signal, we mean that the that the covariance between the measurement and the signal is (not necessarily) non-diagonal.
+By _predictable_, we mean that the that the covariance between the measurement and the signal is (not necessarily) non-diagonal.
-By unpredictable noise, we mean that the covariance between the measurement and the noise is diagonal.
+By _unpredictable_, we mean that the covariance between the measurement and the noise is diagonal.
 This means

 {{< math >}}